From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Conclusions

 \section{Conclusions}

-In this paper, we conducted six experiments across multiple real-life and synthetic datasets to compare the effectiveness of our proposed method PDD, and mostly used concept drift detection methods including HDDM-A, HDDM-W, KSWIN, PH, DDM, and EDDM.
+In this paper, we conducted six experiments across multiple real-life and synthetic datasets to compare the effectiveness of our proposed method, PDD, and the most commonly used concept drift detection methods, including HDDM-A, HDDM-W, KSWIN, PH, DDM, and EDDM.
 We focused on analyzing model accuracy, the number of detected drifts, and understanding the variable contributions during drift occurrences.

 PDD examines three metrics between two PDP curves: PDI, L2 (Euclidean distance), and L2Der (Euclidean distance between derivatives).
 By default, these three metrics are calculated from the PDPs derived from the train and test sets and are assigned as threshold values.
 For new incoming batches, these metrics from the test data are compared against the thresholds.
-In this study, the most important variable was selected based on variable importance using the train set.
+In this study, the most important variable was selected based on variable importance using train set.
 Statistical tests also require adjusting their parameters, which can make them more or less sensitive depending on the type of data and drift.
 The same consideration applies to PDD.
 In addition to the default condition where all three metrics must exceed the thresholds, different conditions were also considered in the experiments, such as exceeding the threshold in at least two out of three metrics or exceeding the thresholds by a certain margin.
 In this study, statistical tests and PDD were compared in terms of the number of detected drifts and model performance across different batch sizes.

 The main purpose of this paper is not only to detect concept drift but also to better understand the relationship between the model and variables when drift occurs.
 While traditional statistical methods are generally used to detect concept drift based on whether the response variable can be correctly predicted, PDD can be used for both detecting concept drift and gaining a deeper understanding of the changes.
 Additionally, since PDP does not rely on whether the response variable is correctly predicted, it was able to detect concept drift even at high accuracy levels.
-This allows for detecting changes when the relationships in the data change, but no change is observed in the model performance metrics such as accuracy, F1, etc., thereby enabling the model to be updated accordingly.
+This allows for detecting changes when the relationships in the data change, but no change is observed in the model performance metrics, such as accuracy, F1, etc., thereby enabling the model to be updated accordingly.

 The PDD method, a primary focus of our analysis, demonstrated competitive performance in terms of both accuracy and drift detection consistency.
 It effectively balanced the detection of drifts while maintaining high accuracy across multiple datasets, particularly when compared to more sensitive methods like KSWIN and EDDM, which frequently detected a higher number of drifts, including potential false positives.
 PDD's conservative approach to drift detection proved beneficial in controlling unnecessary drift alarms, which is crucial for maintaining stability in real-world applications.